-Our medical director Dr. William Lao has extensive training in eyelid surgery with a special interest in Asian eyelid surgery.
-His education at Johns Hopkins University was followed by a six-year residency in Plastic and Reconstructive Surgery, including direct training under Dr. Sherrell Aston.
-Blepharoplasty procedures are performed by Dr. Lao and may be conducted with local anesthetic and oral sedative medication.
+Our medical director Dr. Jennifer Walden has extensive training in eyelid surgery with a special interest in Asian eyelid surgery.
+Her education at MEETH was followed by direct training under Dr. Sherrell Aston.
+Blepharoplasty procedures are performed by Dr. Walden and may be conducted with local anesthetic and oral sedative medication.

 Interested in financing your medspa procedure?
 Apply for CareCredit today!
 Please visit Carecredit.com

 What Is Eyelid Surgery (Blepharoplasty)?